saquer0716/AnzTask-Android/Documentation/index.rst

 ===============

  * Try the :doc:`FAQ <faq/index>` -- it's got answers to many common questions.
- * Looking for specific information?
-Try the :ref:`genindex`, :ref:`modindex`
- * The :ref:`glossary` is yoru place for any unfamiliar terms.
+ * The :ref:`glossary` is your place for any unfamiliar terms.
  * Use the search functionality if you're after something specific